joranbeasley/aptly2html/example_build/install_directive.md

-Install SkalaDevRepo
+Install MyAptlyRepo
 ====================

-  To Install the SkalaDevRepo Run the following command
+  To Install the MyAptlyRepo Run the following command

-  `curl -sSL http://my.deb.repo:9999/script.deb.sh | sudo bash`
+  `curl -sSL http://my.aptly.repo/install_repo.deb.sh | sudo bash`

 this will install the repository to your apt/sources.list and add the gpg key for the server